-Efficacy and Safety of Lanadelumab for Prevention Against Acute Attacks of Non-histaminergic Angioedema With Normal C1-Inhibitor (C1-INH) and Acquired Angioedema (AAE) Due to C1-INH Deficiency
+A Study of Lanadelumab in Teenagers and Adults to Prevent Acute Attacks of Non-histaminergic Angioedema With Normal C1-Inhibitor (C1-INH)

 a study on Angioedema

 The main aim of this study is to check if repeated subcutaneous (SC) injections of lanadelumab can prevent angioedema attacks in teenagers and adults with non-histaminergic angioedema with normal C1-INH.
 Another aim is to check if they tolerate the repeated SC injections.
 Participants will receive a SC injection of lanadelumab every two weeks for 26 weeks.
 The first two doses of lanadelumab will be given at the study clinic.
 Once a participant (and/or parent/caregiver) has been appropriately trained, lanadelumab can be self-injected.
 Visits to the study clinic are planned for the first, third and fourth week and then every 4 weeks.